The Benefits of Extra Virgin Olive Oil

 How to choose the best olive oil

-It’s important to understand that not all olive oils are created equal.
-It’s important to select real EVOO to pack an antioxidant punch.
+To fully reap the antioxidant benefits of olive oil, it's crucial to choose a high-quality extra virgin olive oil - it is not as easy as you think to identify true EVOO (see our post on how to tell if your EVOO is real), but there are a number of things to keep in mind.
 The best olive oils are made from olives that have been carefully handpicked from the tree, early in the harvest season, when the olive is green and unripe.
 The earlier the olive is harvested and picked, the richer the flavor and the higher the polyphenol content, and the greater the benefits.

 See our blog post here to learn more about how to identify a high-quality EVOO.